Lamian: Description

 There are several styles of twisting the dough but they all employ the same concept: a piece of soft wheat dough is repeatedly stretched and folded onto itself in order to align the glutens and warm up the dough for stretching.
 Then it is rolled out to a workable thickness and cut into workable portions.
 The end pieces of the starting dough are never used because the glutens are not as aligned as the middle pieces.

 This dough is then pulled to about an arm span's length.
 The puller then makes a loop with the dough, joining the two ends into one clump of dough and inserts his fingers into the loop to keep the strand from sticking to itself.
 Doing this, the pull has doubled the length of the dough while fractioning its thickness.
 This process is repeated several times until the desired thickness and quantity is achieved.
 Some pullers dip the strands into flour between stretching phases to keep them separated.
 When flour is used, there generally is a final slap of noodles against the prep board to remove excess flour.

 In the Lanzhou style, the dough is worked aggressively.
 It is pulled in straight, quick, tugs with no twisting or waving.
 Some pullers regularly slam the noodle against their prep boards to ensure even stretching and uniform thickness.
 Flour is sometimes used to dust the strands and prevent sticking.

 In the Beijing style of preparation, the dough is twisted, stretched delicately by waving the arms and body, untwisted, looped to double the strands and then repeated.
 When stretching, they coordinate waving their torso and arms to increase the potential length of the noodle beyond that of the puller's arm span.
 Flour dusting is more liberally employed in this style than in the Lanzhou style of preparation.

 There is also another style, in which the noodle maker stretches one thick, flat strand of dough between two hands.
 This is usually done for show and involves the puller twirling and spinning much like Chinese ribbon dancing.

 Usage

 Dishes using lamian are usually served in a beef-flavored soup called tangmian (湯麵, literally 'soup noodles').
-However, they are sometimes stir-fried and served with a sauce as a dish called chaomian (炒麵, literally 'fried noodles').
+However, they are sometimes stir-fried and served with a sauce as a dish called chaomian (炒麵, literally 'stir-fried noodles').
 This word is etymologically related to chow mein though the dish itself is different.